SomitaChaudhari/InventraHealth/Hospital_Supply_Chain_Bot/README.md

 # 🏥 Inventra Health — Hospital Supply Chain Intelligence

 > AI-powered supply chain operations analyst for US hospitals with enterprise grade security and HIPAA aligned data governance..
-> Current version: Runs entirely locally — Llama 3 via Ollama, no API keys, no cloud, no cost.
+> Current version: Runs entirely locally - Llama 3 via Ollama, no API keys, no cloud, no cost.

 ---

 ## What it does

 Inventra Health is a conversational supply chain analyst built for hospital operations teams.
-Ask it anything in plain English — it queries live data, retrieves relevant domain knowledge, and responds with structured, specific, actionable recommendations.
+Ask it anything in plain English, it queries live data, retrieves relevant domain knowledge, and responds with structured, specific, actionable recommendations.

 No dashboards.
 No filters.
 No clutter.